-Need to stay fit for summer but want to do so while enjoying said summer weather?
+Need to stay fit for summer but want to do so while enjoying said summer weather — and keeping a social distance?
 Say no more.
-We have compiled a short list of the best outdoor stairways and inclines to help you stay in shape while enjoying the sunshine, ranging from moderate cardio to high intensity workouts.
+We have compiled a shortlist of the best outdoor stairways and inclines to help you stay in shape while enjoying the sunshine, ranging from moderate cardio to high-intensity workouts.

 So whip out your foam roller, strap on your Nikes, and scroll down for your most scenic (but nonetheless challenging) workout ever.

 1. 16th Avenue Tiled Steps